OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

 The following list describes all functions provided by :file:`.kconfig`:

-baseCleanMount
-  Unmount the filesystems :file:`/proc`, :file:`/dev/pts`, :file:`/sys` and
-  :file:`/proc/sys/fs/binfmt_misc`.

-baseGetPackagesForDeletion
-  Return the name(s) of the packages marked for deletion in the image description.

-baseGetProfilesUsed
-  Return the name(s) of profiles used to build this image.

 baseSetRunlevel {value}
   Set the default run level.

-baseSetupUserPermissions
-  Set the ownership of all home directories and their content to the correct users and groups listed in :file:`/etc/passwd`.

 baseStripAndKeep {list of info-files to keep}
   Helper function for the ``baseStrip*`` functions, reads the list of files to check from stdin for removing
   params: files which should be kept

-baseStripDocs {list of docu names to keep}
-  Remove all documentation files, except for the ones given as the parameter.

-baseStripInfos {list of info-files to keep}
-  Remove all info files, except for the one given as the parameter.

 baseStripLocales {list of locales}
   Remove all locales, except for the ones given as the parameter.